-In order to fulfil the timescale of within 72 hours, it is essential that all opportunities to interview young people including times during the school/college day are utilised.
+In order to fulfil the timescale of within 72 hours, it is essential that all opportunities to interview young people including times during the school day are utilised.

-When necessary and in conjunction with the Local Authority, the school/college will facilitate Return Home Interviews, both in terms of releasing the young person from their normal timetable to participate in an interview and in providing an appropriate and safe space on the school/college site for the interview to take place.
-The school/college will check with the Local Authority whether or not parents/carers have given their consent to the interview.
-However, young people aged 16 and 17 years old are generally considered to be able to consent and withhold consent to their own information being shared and therefore to participate in a RHI or not.
-With reference to the Fraser Guidelines, younger children may also be deemed able to consent.
+When necessary, and in conjunction with the Local Authority, the school will facilitate Return Home Interviews, both in terms of releasing the young person from their normal timetable to participate in an interview and in providing an appropriate and safe space on the school site for the interview to take place.
+The school will check with the Local Authority whether or not parents/carers have given their consent to the interview.
+Parents/carers may also choose to accompany their son/daughter in interviews and the school will facilitate that as appropriate.